Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Click this button to close the *Add comment* or the *Edit comment* window.

 - [SAVE]
-    Click this button to save your newly added notes or the changes to them.
+    Click this button to save your newly added comments or changes to them.

 - [EDIT]
     Click this button to edit an existing comment.
 After you have saved your changes, your name and username as well as the date and time of the change is displayed.